-The Opus codec provides superior audio quality over codecs such as AAC, MP3 and Vorbis.
-Android has support for Opus since Android 5.0 (Lollipop).
-However, when I tried playing Opus files on My LG G4, it wouldn’t recognize the file as a media file at all.
-It turns out, that the default .opus extension is not recognized by Android.
+The Opus codec provides superior audio quality over codecs such as AAC, MP3, and Vorbis.
+Android has supported Opus since Android 5.0 (Lollipop).
+However, when I tried playing Opus files on my LG G4, it wouldn’t recognize the file as a media file at all.
+It turns out that the default .opus extension is not recognized by Android.
 The workaround is to change the extension to .ogg.
-Generally speaking, this is technically correct, as most Opus streams are encapsulated by an Ogg container, however, .opus is the recommended extension (but apparently not for Android).
+Generally speaking, this is technically correct, as most Opus streams are encapsulated in an Ogg container; however, .opus is the recommended extension (but apparently not for Android).

 Galaxy S2 – Clearing Logs on an Unrooted Phone